we teach you how to generate brilliant ideas

 We teach exercises and games taken from the world of improvised comedy, and use them as a framework to make teams and individuals more creative.

-Great ideas are produced by individuals working together.
+Great ideas are produced by talented individuals working together positively with colleagues.
 Great ideas come from teams having productive creative meetings.
 And they come from people having great conversations around the office.

 Everything we say contains “offers”.
 In improv, the word “offer” is used to describe an opportunity to develop an idea.
 It’s a bit of information, a notion, a phrase, that acts like a launching pad for a brilliant idea.